 Siete de Los Siete Patios is the perfect location for a destination wedding and if you are interested, they will arrange it.
 The two acres of outdoor space provide several locations for the nuptials and reception.
 The venue allows for up to 650 guests.

 And as a bonus for any self-respecting Gen Xer, Bono has been one of Siete Patios’ famous guests.
 Stay here and you can brag that you slept where Bono slumbered.

 While Villa Bitterlin does not have the circular shape of Siete Patios, it is absent corners.
 It features, brightly colored mosaics and stained-glass windows.
-A spiral staircase leads to the upstairs sleeping quarters and at one time water flowed along the banister.
-The sunk-in living area opens to the third floor with floor to ceiling windows facing the ocean offering spectacular views of the Pacific Ocean.
-Other elements of the space include a working fireplace and formal dining area.
+A spiral staircase leads to the upstairs sleeping quarters and at one-time water flowed along the banister.
+The sunk-in living area opens to the third floor with floor-to-ceiling windows facing the ocean offering spectacular views of the Pacific Ocean.
+Other elements of the space include a working fireplace and a formal dining area.